Interior of a hipster room, displaying modern decor and design elements.

 FHA Mortgage Insurance Premium

 With an FHA loan, you need to pay an upfront mortgage insurance premium as well as a monthly mortgage insurance premium (MIP) payment.
-Unlike PMI, you can’t cancel your MIP payments – they stick with you until you make the last payment on your loan.
+Unlike PMI, you can’t cancel your MIP payments when you reach 20% equity.

 If you make a down payment of at least 10%, MIP will be on your loan for 11 years.
-For this reason, many homeowners refinance their FHA loans into conventional mortgages once they reach 20% equity in their property.
+If you make a smaller down payment, you’ll pay MIP for the life of the loan.
+This is why many homeowners refinance from an FHA loan to a conventional mortgage once they reach 20% equity in their property.

 Who Should Choose An FHA Loan?

-FHA loans can help borrowers with lower credit scores achieve their dreams of homeownership.
+FHA loans can help borrowers with past financial missteps and low or previous bad credit achieve homeownership.
 If you’re looking to buy a home but don’t meet the requirements of a conventional loan, an FHA loan could be a good choice for you.

 VA Loan

-VA loans are a government-backed loan provided by the Department of Veterans Affairs (VA) exclusively for our nation’s veterans, active members of the armed forces and select surviving spouses.
-To be considered, you must be able to produce a certificate of eligibility.
-A VA loan can allow you to buy a home with no money down and you can also avoid PMI payments.
+VA loans are government-backed loans provided by the Department of Veterans Affairs (VA) exclusively for veterans, active service members of the armed forces and select surviving spouses.

 How Do VA Mortgages Work?